 Saying all that however if you are a beginner or haven’t managed to break 100 consistently yet I’m not sure I would think about getting a rangefinder just yet.

 Until you’re hitting the ball with a solid strike at least 2 out of 5 times on full shots, the distance range over which you hit each club will be too wide to make knowing your yardages that important.

-Better if you’re still at that stage to focus on more fundamentals elements of the game such as consistent ball striking and cutting out your ‘major mistakes’ – i.e. number of times you 3 putt, driving errors, the number of times you hit the green each par-3 and the number of times you miss the green from 50 yards out.
+It is therefore better if you are at that stage to focus on more fundamental elements of the game such as consistent ball striking and cutting out your ‘major mistakes’ – i.e. the number of times you 3 putt, driving errors, the number of times you hit the green each par-3 and the number of times you miss the green from 50 yards out.

 Which Golf Rangefinders are Worth it?
 GPS or Laser?

 If you’ve made the decision that a rangefinder will help you with your game then the next question becomes which one to get.

 And that’s where things can get tricky and overwhelming as there are literally 100s of them on the market today with what seems like a never ending list of features and add-ons.